hnnbn/pm-road-risk-map/README.md

 - Improved pothole detection by identifying label mismatch issues and rebuilding the training dataset.
 - Switched crack detection from YOLOv8 segmentation to U-Net because crack labels were thin polyline-style structures.
 - Combined road damage, crack severity, and DEM-based slope into a rule-based risk label.
-- Trained an XGBoost classifier and visualized PM risk levels on a Folium map.
+- Integrated the team’s XGBoost-based risk classifier into the final PM risk-map visualization pipeline.

 ## My Contribution